 5. Do your research!

 It is important to know everything you can about raising a kitten.
 The first year is a time of growing and development.
-You need to know which foods are suitable and when to let them venture outside.
+You need to know what to feed baby kittens and when to let them venture outside.
 It’s a lot of responsibility and it is good to know as much as possible so that you are prepared.
 But it is also a lot of fun too!

 So there you have five tips to bringing your new kitten home.
 If you follow these, it is sure to be a fun and smooth experience for the whole family!

-Do you have a kitten?
-How do you look after it?
+What advice do you have about taking care of a kitten?
 Let us know in the comments!